JIC-CSB/jicbioimage.core/README.rst

    :target: https://readthedocs.org/projects/jicimagelib/?badge=latest
    :alt: Documentation Status

-The :mod:`jicimagelib` Python package makes it easy to explore microscopy data in a programmatic fashion.
+The ``jicimagelib`` Python package makes it easy to explore microscopy data in a programmatic fashion.
 Exploring images via coding means that the exploratory work becomes recorded and reproducible.
 Furthermore, it makes it easier to convert the exploratory work into (semi) automated analysis work